African Queens: Controversy

-Cleopatra was played by Adele James in the second season's dramatic reenactment scenes.
-James is an actress of mixed Jamaican and English ancestry, which caused controversy over the depiction of Cleopatra's race.
+Cleopatra was played by the English actress Adele James, who is of Jamaican descent, in the second season's dramatic reenactment scenes.
+The choice to cast a Black actress caused controversy due to the controversy over Cleopatra's race.

 The Egyptian government responded negatively to the casting decision.
 Egypt's Ministry of Antiquities stated that the series represented a "falsification of Egyptian history."
 The Secretary General of the Supreme Council of Archeology through the Egyptian Ministry of Tourism and Antiquities released a statement on the issue, claiming that Queen Cleopatra was "light-skinned and (had) Hellenic features."
 They cited Roman and Ptolemaic Greek coins, statues, and other depictions of Cleopatra as evidence, adding his complaint was "far from any ethnic racism."
 Former antiquities minister and Egyptologist Zahi Hawass was critical of the second season.
 He said, "This is completely fake.
 Cleopatra was a Macedonian Greek, meaning that she was light skinned, not black," adding that "Netflix is trying to provoke confusion by spreading false and deceptive facts that the origin of the Egyptian civilisation is black."

 On May 9, 2023, CBS News interviewed Monica Hanna, an Egyptologist, who expressed her discontent with the film because "it is pushing an Afrocentric agenda ... imposing the identity politics of the 21st century and appropriating the ancient Egyptian past, just as the Eurocentrists and the far-right in Europe are doing".
 She further added that ancient Egypt "was more of a culture than it was a race."

 On May 14, 2023, Sara Khorshid, a doctoral candidate at Western University in Canada, criticized some responses to the media as "antiblack racism", but saying this "should not detract from legitimate criticisms of the show" as showing a Western and Orientalist bias in its depiction of Egypt.

 On April 21, 2023, the director Gharavi defended the casting, stating, "Doing the research, I realized what a political act it would be to see Cleopatra portrayed by a Black actress," but insisted that "what the historians can confirm is that it is more likely that Cleopatra looked like Adele than Elizabeth Taylor ever did."

 Islam Issa, a philosopher and the only Egyptian voice in the documentary, expressed disappointment in Gharavi's politicizing of the casting.

 Producers of the series stated that Cleopatra's ethnicity "is not the focus of Queen Cleopatra, but we did intentionally decide to depict her of mixed ethnicity to reflect theories about Cleopatra's possible Egyptian ancestry and the multicultural nature of ancient Egypt."

 Adele James questioned the validity of the concept of "blackwashing" and expressed her disappointment with racial perceptions "that people are either so self-loathing or so threatened by Blackness that they feel the need to do that, to separate Egypt from the rest of the continent".